aurora-opensource/xviz/docs/overview/ros-comparison.md

 innovative clients to be built, offload expensive data transformations to a server, and minize data sent to the client.
 Doing for robotics what HTML and MP4 do for video and multi-media content.

-On our [roadmap](/docs/overview/roadmap.md) is a plan to bridge these worlds by updating our XVIZ server to support realtime conversion of ROS's [bag](http://wiki.ros.org/Bags) log format and common ROS data types.
+On our [roadmap](/docs/overview/roadmap.md) is a plan to bridge these worlds by updating our example XVIZ server to support realtime conversion of ROS's [bag](http://wiki.ros.org/Bags) log format and common ROS data types.

 ## Simularties